 ‘Tis the season for ye olde festive tipple!
-There are heaps of cellar doors to visit in Southern Tasmania, with some amazing wineries, distilleries, cider houses, and classic pubs.
+Talk about spoilt for choice, there are many of cellar doors to visit in Southern Tasmania, with some amazing wineries, distilleries, cider houses, and classic pubs.
 Here are a few of our favourites to try out over the holidays.
 Cheers!

 Redlands Distillery is one of Australia’s premium single malt whisky distilleries.
 The distillery and cellar door are located at Dysart House, a historic 1840s coaching inn at Kempton, in the Southern Midlands.
 Visit them for tours and tastings of both Redlands products and other Tasmanian and Australian boutique spirits.
 While you’re there, it’s only responsible to treat yourself to something tasty from their fresh, home cooked menu.

 Pop into Lark Cellar Door and Whisky Bar to taste Tasmania’s finest whisky and other distilled spirits.
 The bar is located on Hobart’s waterfront and offers a warm and inviting atmosphere, with over 150 premium malt whiskies to choose from.
 There’s also a great selection of Tasmanian beer, wine and cider, as well as coffees and cheese platters.

 Home Hill Winery is nestled amidst the rolling hills and sprawling pastures of the Huon Valley.
 Their Kelly’s Pinot Noir won the prestigious Jimmy Watson Trophy in 2015.
 Taste their wonderful range of cool climate wines at their stunning rammed earth cellar door.
 Relax in the restaurant, indulge in a delicious meal, and enjoy the wines produced from the very vines before you.